midgardproject/midgardmvc_core/documentation/index.markdown

   * Front controller loads hierarchy providers specified in configuration
 * Request processing
   * A request object gets populated with the current HTTP request parameters
+  * Process injectors are called, if any
   * Request object uses hierarchy providers to determine what components handle the request
   * Dispatcher loads the necessary component
   * Dispatcher dispatches the request to the component controller class, passing it the request object
   * Component controller class executes and sets data to the request object
 * Templating
   * Front controller loads template providers specified in configuration
+  * Template injectors are called, if any
   * Front controller determines template to be used with the request
   * Front controller uses a template provider to generate request output
   * Request output is sent to browser